All posts

 The enterprise TDM tier.
 Multi-product platforms covering masking, subsetting, virtualization, and provisioning.
 Pricing typically starts in the low-to-mid six figures per year and the deployment is measured in quarters, not weeks.
 The fit is genuine for organizations that already have prod-data flows into staging and a compliance program funded to govern them.

 Is production data in scope at all?
 If the answer is no — by regulation, by policy, or by deliberate choice — then masking and subsetting drop out of the design space.
-The question reduces to "how do we generate good test data"? and the schema-aware generator tier is the most direct answer.
+The question reduces to "how do we generate good test data?" and the schema-aware generator tier is the most direct answer.

 How complex is the schema?
 Foreign-key depth matters more than table count.
 A 100-table schema with shallow relationships is often easier to seed than a 30-table schema with circular references.
 Past a handful of related tables, hand-written scripts and Faker-based factories tend to lose more time than they save.
 Schema-aware generation pays off proportional to relational depth.